alienlebarge/alienlebargech-v3/src/articles/2023/10/dacia-jogger-review/index.md

 -  There's no storage in the trunk.
 -  When the battery is low, the engine can kick in loudly to recharge it.
 It's quite startling, it sounds like a car driving in first gear at 60 km/h.
 - <ins datetime="2023-11-01T06:29:57-02:00">The specifications changed between the order and delivery, and we ended up with copper-colored mirrors.
 This was not planned, and we find it terrible.
 It gives the car an appearance suited for older people.</ins>
+- <ins datetime="2023-11-03T14:05:18-02:00">It is only possible to view the outside temperature if the media screen is turned off.</ins>